A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Introduction

+\textbf{Related work}~ There are several strategies to solve \eqref{eq:bilevel_pb} with a stochastic method.
+The first one is the value-function-based method which consists in recasting Problem \ref{eq:bilevel_pb} as a single-level constrained optimization problem as done with F$^2$SA \citep{Kwon2023f2sa} or BOME \citep{Ye2022}.

-There are several strategies to solve \eqref{eq:bilevel_pb} in a stochastic fashion.
-They can be separated into two groups: iterative differentiation algorithms (ITD) and approximate implicit differentiation algorithms (AID).
+The second way is to use first-order methods on $h$ with \emph{approximate} gradients.
+The approximate gradient of $h$ can be estimated using two approaches: iterative differentiation (ITD) and approximate implicit differentiation (AID).
 On the one hand, in ITD algorithms, the Jacobian of $z^*$ is estimated by differentiating the different steps used to compute an approximation of $z^*$.
 On the other hand, AID algorithms leverage the implicit gradient given by \eqref{eq:grad_h} replacing $z^*$ and $v^*$ by some approximations $z$ and $v$.
 In the class of ITD algorithms, \citet{Maclaurin2015} propose to approximate the Jacobian of the solution of the inner problem by differentiating through the iterations of SGD with momentum.
-The complexity of the hypergradient computation in ITD solvers is studied in \cite{Franceschi2017, Grazzi2020, Ablin2020}.
-For AID algorithms, \citet{Ghadimi2018, Chen2021, Ji2021} propose to perform several SGD steps in the inner problem and then use Neumann approximations to approximate $v^*(x)$ defined in \eqref{eq:lin_syst}.
+The complexity of the hypergradient computation in ITD solvers is studied in \cite{Franceschi2017ForwardReverse, Grazzi2020, Ablin2020}.
+For AID algorithms, \citet{Ghadimi2018, Chen2021alset, Ji2021stocbio} propose to perform several SGD steps in the inner problem and then use Neumann approximations to approximate $v^*(x)$ defined in~\eqref{eq:lin_syst}.
 A method consisting of alternating steps in the inner and outer variables was proposed in~\cite{Hong2021}.
-These methods can be improved by using a warm start strategy for the inner problem \cite{Ji2021, Chen2021} and for the linear system \cite{Arbel2022}.
-Some works elaborate on these ideas by adapting variance reduction methods like STORM \cite{Khanduri2021, Yang2021a} or SAGA \cite{Dagreou2022}.
+These methods can be improved by using a warm start strategy for the inner problem \citep{Ji2021stocbio, Chen2021alset} and for the linear system \citep{Arbel2022amigo}.
+Some works adapt variance reduction methods to like STORM \citep{Cutkosky2019, Khanduri2021sustain, Yang2021a} or SAGA \citep{Defazio2014,Dagreou2022SABA}.
 We take a similar approach and extend the SARAH variance reduction method to the bilevel setting.
-Finally, recent works propose to approximate the Jacobian of $z^*$ by stochastic finite difference \cite{Sow2022a} or Bregman divergence-based methods \cite{Huang2022b}.
+Recent works propose to approximate the Jacobian of $z^*$ by stochastic finite difference \citep{Sow2022a} or to use Bregman divergence-based methods \citep{Huang2022BilevelBregmana}.